BrunoVandekerkhove/q2a-back-to-top/README.md

 Back to top button for Question2Answer
 =================================================

 This is a plugin for [Question2Answer](http://www.question2answer.org).
-It adds a 'back to top' button to every page so that the user can scroll to the top if he scrolled down far enough.
+It adds a 'back to top' button to every page so that the user can scroll to the top if he/she scrolled down far enough.

 Installation & Usage